Implementing Indexes for Performance

 - After bulk imports, some databases need statistics refreshed (

-ANALYZE TABLEorVACUUM ANALYZE). - Document why each index exists so future maintainers know when it’s safe to drop.
+ANALYZE TABLEorVACUUM ANALYZE). - Document why each index exists so future maintainers know when it is safe to drop.

 Summary